khong612/pdf-summarizer/README.md

 ## Current Goals

 - Implement OCR techniques to extract text from PDF files that contain images of text rather than actual text (e.g. scanned documents and books)
+- Allow user to adjust degree of summarization using the Flesch-Kincaid readability test
 - Resolve undefined behavior with certain PDF file formatting

 ## Demo